yellowdog/python-examples/README.md

 Example: `yd-ls -R 'results_*'` lists all items matching `results_*`, showing directory contents as trees.

-# Creating, Updating and Removing Resources
+# Creating, Updating and Removing YellowDog Resources

 The commands **yd-create** and **yd-remove** allow the creation, update and removal of the following YellowDog resources: